keaaw/howto/linux-install-disk-management.md

 ```
 This means /dev/nvme0n1p5 (5th partition of the SSD drive) holds a /boot/grub/grub.cfg file that is what the system uses to boot

+### findmnt is useful
+% findmnt lists all mounted file systems, easier to read than "mount" output